Bachelor of Science in Human Resource Development

-The accelerated B.S. in Retailing and Consumer Science and the M.S. in Global Retailing program is open to qualified undergraduate College of Technology students wishing to continue their education at the graduate level immediately upon completion of the B.S. degree.
-Students may take up to six graduate-level credits in Global Retailing that will apply to both the bachelor's and master's degrees.
+The accelerated B.S. in Human Resource Development and the M.S. in Human Resource Development program is open to qualified undergraduate College of Technology students wishing to continue their education at the graduate level immediately upon completion of the B.S. degree.
+Students may take up to six graduate-level credits in Human Resource Development that will apply to both the bachelor's and master's degrees.
 This will reduce the total number of undergraduate/graduate credit hours required to complete both degrees.

 Eligibility Criteria and Application Process